- A conversion funnel is a metaphor used to describe the full journey your customer takes as they move from “just browsing” to “Please take my money!”

 During the decision phase of the conversion funnel, the sale is so close you could taste it.
 You just have to help your potential customers take the final step.

 Create a sense of urgency, adding promotions or incentives to act now.
 If you’re not running a promotion, focus on the incentives the customer can always expect from your brand.
-On the B2B side, this may be a faster path to ROI or greater cost savings, etc. With B2C, perhaps it’s helping them to look great, feel great, get fit, have more fun, etc. Or, point to aspects of your brand that deliver peace of mind and ensure a happy customer — things such as a guarantee, flexible returns, free shipping, etc.
+On the B2B side, this may be a faster path to marketing ROI or greater cost savings, etc. With B2C, perhaps it’s helping them to look great, feel great, get fit, have more fun, etc. Or, point to aspects of your brand that deliver peace of mind and ensure a happy customer — things such as a guarantee, flexible returns, free shipping, etc.

 At this phase of the conversion funnel, it’s all about compelling them to make the final purchase decision.